 For spine biopsies, WVU Medicine neurointerventional experts use X-ray imaging to guide a needle into the tumor.
 Using the needle, the physician removes a small part of the tumor so it can be studied under a microscope.

-Spine tumor embolization
+Spinal tumor embolization

 During spine tumor embolization, the physician makes a small incision in a patient’s groin.
 The physician then guides a catheter through the groin and up into the blood vessels of the spine using X-ray guidance.
 Once in place, the physician injects dye through the catheter to see which blood vessels provide blood to the tumor.